hipe/tmx/doc/019-normalizing-sys-path.md

 ## <a name='file-type-A'></a>"file type A": a normal, production, entrypoint file

-there is ideally only one "asset entrypoint" per sub-project. it is the file that ETC. for our purposed ETC are usually servers.
+there is ideally only one "asset entrypoint" per sub-project. it is the file that ETC. for our purposes ETC are usually servers.

 as offered [above](#b), python prepends the dirname of the entrypoint file to `sys.path`.